CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 </figure>

 <div class="doc-cyan" markdown="1">
-Caustica was built with heavy use of AI tools for code generation, and its calculations have not been peer-reviewed or independently validated.
+Caustica was built with heavy use of AI tools for code generation, and as a whole its calculations have not been peer-reviewed or independently validated.
+Where a component was cross-checked against an established reference it is noted in the relevant section (for example, the EPL lens was ported from and validated against [lenstronomy](https://github.com/lenstronomy/lenstronomy); see §5).
 It is intended for education, intuition-building, visualization and media creation only, and should not be relied on for research.
 </div>

 ## Quick start